Many Maines, Migration & Borders, Race & Ethnicity, Wabanaki Voices.

 How can you join the discussion?

-Host or join a book group at your work, at your library, or in your community.
+Host or join a Discussion Project at your work, at your library, or in your community.
 People tell us MHC book group discussions enable people to meet each other more fully and deepen their understanding of themselves and the people around them.